 Beyond the audit trail – real-time visibility of invoicing progress

-The benefits of e-invoicing in facilitating audit processes is clear, but audits should hopefully be few and far between.
+The benefits of e-invoicing in facilitating audit processes, such as audit trail generation, is clear.
 A related benefit, more valuable in a day-to-day context, is the ability to have a real-time view of invoicing (and payment) processes.

 Leading e-invoicing platforms, such as Netsend, emphasise the use of pull communications (rather than push communications) – meaning that customers are encouraged to click through from communications to an online portal to find their invoicing information.
 This enables users to be tracked as they access their invoicing information and take any actions via the portal – e.g. acknowledging receipt of invoice, intention to pay or payment.